juan260/LoosySynth/README.md

 |Value|1|0|"Eb"|"Major"|

 ## Prerequisites and launch
-To launch the synth the user need to have [Chuck](https://chuck.stanford.edu/) installed.
-I launch the synth from the Mac terminal, but I'm pretty sure the command should work for any OS with chuck installed, maybe with slight variations:
+To launch the synth the user need to have [ChucK](https://chuck.stanford.edu/) installed.
+I launch the synth from the Mac terminal, but I'm pretty sure the command should work for any OS with ChucK installed, maybe with slight variations:

 'chuck --bufsize:512 start.ck'